clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 ####  run lostruct (on the server)
 We will run the end of lostruct procedure. you can do it either on the terminal (start R ) or in Rstudio on your computer

+Installing the libraries will write a lot of lines, don't worry it means it is going well.
+Answer "y" if it asks you if you want a personal library, and 1 if you are ask to pick a cran mirror.
+Please run the lines one by one.

 ```
 #install libraries
 install.packages("data.table")